The Ultimate Calathea roseopicta Care Guide: 29 Tips To Growing Rose-Painted (Medallion) Calathea

 The beautiful Calathea roseopicta is the perfect houseplant for indoor growers.
 It’s pretty easy to grow, can handle low-light environments, and is pet-safe!

 In this care guide, I’m covering the most critical aspects of caring for your Calathea roseopicta – and if you’re longing for a Calathea but don’t have one yet – we also have options for you to buy them.

 So follow along as we provide you with 29 helpful tips for growing the Rose-Painted Calathea.

 What Is Calathea roseopicta?

-Calathea roseopicta goes by a wide variety of names, including Rose-Painted Calathea, Goeppertia roseopicta, Calathea Medallion, and velvet plant.
+Growers use a wide variety of names for Calathea roseopicta, including Rose-Painted Calathea, Goeppertia roseopicta, Calathea Medallion, and velvet plant.
 It is a tender perennial with elliptical leaves (measuring 6 x 9 inches) with a dark green upper surface, a red midrib, and a crimson zone that fades to pink near the margins of the leaf.
 The undersides of the leaves are purple.

 Most Common Name: Rose-Painted Calathea

 Is Calathea roseopicta A Prayer Plant?

 It depends on who you ask.
 Calatheas, including the roseopicta, are commonly called Prayer Plants because of the way their leaves fold at dusk, as if in prayer.
 But the actual prayer plant is called a Maranta, which also folds.
 Both plants are part of the Marantaceae family.

 Technically speaking, Calatheas are not true prayer plans.
 But since they look similar and still fold at night, most indoor gardeners and nurseries classify Calathes and Marantas as prayer plants.